 Day 2 in Split

 With a long weekend in Split, you’ll have enough time not only to see the city but also to take in its awesome surroundings.
-The best way to cover serious ground is to take a five island trip which will show you some of Croatia’s best coastal spots.
+The best way to cover serious ground is to book a five island tour which will show you some of Croatia’s best coastal spots.
 On the five island tour, you’ll typically visit the islands of Hvar, Biševo, Vis, Ravnik, and Budikovac, and most tours also include a stop at the Blue Cave.

 Recommendation: Most travel agencies in Split can book you on a five island tour however keep in mind that this particular tour sells out fast.
 We highly recommend you reserve your spot online in advance, especially if you are visiting Split in the high season.
 You can book your spot on a five island tour here.

 The furthest island from Split, a visit to the small island of Biševo focuses on seeing the enchanting Blue Cave.
 One of many caves on Biševo, the Blue Cave is a flooded sea cave which is illuminated from under the water at certain times of day.
 The effect gives the cave an unnatural shimmer and glow that you can see from your boat.

 Next it’s over to the larger island of Vis, where you’ll dock at the picturesque fishing village of Komiža.
 With its quaint stone buildings and Mediterranean architecture, Komiža is a great place to stroll around.
 Further along the coast you’ll stop at Stiniva Cove, a secluded beach perfect for snorkeling and swimming.